Tufts COMP 117 (Spring 2022):

 A. There's a little bit of overlap, but the emphasis in the two courses is quite different.
 COMP-112 mainly teaches the multi-layer stack of network protocols.
 COMP 117 teaches principles of system design.
 COMP 112 is definitely not required for COMP 117; conversely, if you have taken 112, then COMP 117 should still be very worthwhile.
 Last year, perhaps 1/4 of students in COMP 117 had already completed 112.
 Occasionally, alternate versions of assignments will be offered to those who have already taken 112.

 The course is taught by Professor of the Practice Noah Mendelsohn.
 Noah has been doing research and development on distributed systems since the 1970s.
-He helped design the XML stack of document technologies, and until recently he co-chaired (with Tim Berners-Lee) the W3C Technical Architecture Group, which is the senior technical steering committe for the World Wide Web.
+He helped design the XML stack of document technologies, and for several years he co-chaired (with Tim Berners-Lee) the W3C Technical Architecture Group, which is the senior technical steering committe for the World Wide Web.
 This course is, to a significant degree, designed to share insights gained from working with the designers of the Web on the most challenging technical problems facing the Web and the Internet today.
 The lessons should be valuable for anyone designing large software systems.

 Q. What are the assignments and tests like?